SooL/documentation/blinky.md

 Creating a project and enabling C++ support
 ----------------------------------------------

+### Using STM32CubeIDE and the SooL patcher utility

+Check out the [SooL Patcher for CubeIDE](https://github.com/SooL/usertools-cubeide-patcher) repository and follow instructions.
+Then go directly to the Blinking part.

 ### Project creation

+> Deeply out of date

  - On Atollic, you may create a proper project by using :
 `File` -> `New` -> `C Project`